MithrilJS/mithril.js/docs/comparison.md

 ## How is Mithril Different from Other Frameworks

-There are a lot of different Javascript MVC frameworks and evaluating their merits and shortcomings can be a daunting task.
+There are a lot of different Javascript frameworks and evaluating their merits and shortcomings can be a daunting task.

 This page aims to provide a comparison between Mithril and some of the most widely used frameworks, as well as some of the younger, but relevant ones.